maxpautsch/knx_to_openhab/README.md

 ## ETS description field

 there are some addons based on the description field of the GA in ETS.
+Multiple options are seperated by a semicolon.
 - add `influx` to automatically save the values to influxDB.
 - add `debug` to add a visibility tag to a element.
 Use item `extended_view` to change visibility.
 - scene mappings: see below
+- add `location` to add the [location](https://github.com/openhab/openhab-core/blob/main/bundles/org.openhab.core.semantics/model/SemanticTags.csv) to the first two layers of group addresses.
+Divide multiple by `,`
+- add `semantic` to overwrite the default entries. (e.g. if a switch is controlling a projector: semantic=Projector).
+[Possible options](https://github.com/openhab/openhab-core/blob/main/bundles/org.openhab.core.semantics/model/SemanticTags.csv).
+Divide multiple by `,`
+- add `icon` to set the icon. e.g. `icon=projector`

 ## Processed types:
 - Temperature  based on Datatype